Beata-a/Beata-a/README.md

 📊 Skilled in SQL, Power BI, DAX, Excel, and data modelling

-🤖 Comfortable working with Python, machine learning fundamentals, and AI‑assisted analysis
+🤖 Learning how to work with Python, machine learning fundamentals, and AI‑assisted analysis

 🎨 Passionate about clear, accessible, colour‑blind‑friendly data visualisation